Pepe Jaramillo: Discography

 Pepe Jaramillo's biographer, José Jesús Vargas Garza, states that Pepe Jaramillo recorded more than 30 LPs, mostly in the UK, but several in Japan, Colombia, and one [new release] in Mexico for Columbia Records...and that the EMI family of labels distributed his music worldwide.
-The following discography attempts to be complete and includes his LPs, 45rpm Singles and EPs, and the newer CD releases that feed the continued demand for his music.
+The following discography attempts to be complete and includes his LPs, 45 rpm aingles and EPs, and the newer CD releases that feed the continued demand for his music.
 The first LP section lists seven known albums recorded and released in México by Columbia Records at unknown dates, but certainly previous to 1957.
 The next LP section chronicles Pepe Jaramillo's history with the EMI family of labels.
 Pepe Jaramillo is the primary artist with three exceptions, which are noted.

 Because all of his recordings "contain only authentic Latin rhythms, they became popular for both listening and dancing," and he frequently recorded under variations of the name "Pepe Jaramillo & His Latin American Rhythms."
 Geoff Love was long associated with Pepe, and was the most frequent director of the musical accompaniment for Pepe's piano artistry.
 Geoff Love also arranged many of Pepe's recorded songs.
 There was a long association with Norman Newell, as the producer for Pepe Jaramillo's releases.
 With a few exceptions (in Japan and possibly Australia), all of Pepe's releases were recorded in the UK.
 Pepe Jaramillo composed a number of the songs he recorded on his many releases.